-Any conveyance or equipment in an establishment that is used to handle any contaminated materials, any waste or any other thing that is inedible must, unless that conveyance or equipment does not come into contact with those materials, waste, or things,
+Any conveyance or equipment in an establishment that is used to handle any contaminated materials, any waste or any other thing that is inedible must, unless that conveyance or equipment does not come into contact with those materials, waste or things,

-- (a) be used only for that purpose; - (b) be identified as being reserved for that purpose; and - (c) meet the applicable requirements of section 53.
+- a. be used only for that purpose; - b. be identified as being reserved for that purpose; and - c. meet the applicable requirements of section 53.
 (54)

-Rationale: Well-constructed and maintained equipment minimizes the potential for biological, chemical, and physical hazards.
+Well-constructed and maintained equipment minimizes the potential for biological, chemical and physical hazards.
 Equipment must be calibrated to ensure accuracy of the device.

-Interpretation: Conveyances and equipment may present a risk of biological, chemical and/or physical contamination if they are not maintained properly.
+Conveyances and equipment may present a biological, chemical and/or physical contamination if they are not maintained properly.
 Maintained and well-constructed equipment minimizes risks.
-Devices that require calibration must be accurate to ensure they are functioning as intended (e.g., reading the correct measurement, etc.)
+Devices that require calibration must be accurate to ensure they are functioning as intended (i.e., delivering the correct dosage, reading the correct measurement, etc.)

-- Ensure procedures are in place; - Ensure proper chemicals (lubricants, oil, grease, etc.) are used on equipment and conveyances; - Avoid using equipment or surfaces intended to be used for food contact that are made of wood, galvanized metal or lead, painted surfaces especially painted with lead-based paint, or lighting that is not protected or shatter proofed. - Provide the necessary training of staff.
+- Ensure procedures are in place. - Ensure proper chemicals (lubricants, oil, grease, etc.) are used on equipment and conveyances. - Avoid using equipment or surfaces intended to be used for food contact that are made of wood, galvanized metal or lead, painted surfaces especially painted with lead-based paint, or lighting that is not protected or shatter proofed. - Provide the necessary training of staff.

-CHECKLIST ☐ Preventive Maintenance Program (details the following): ☐ Equipment design and construction is maintained and in good condition, allows for easy cleaning (e.g., no dead zones (hidden/hard to clean areas), open ends, away from walls, easy access) ☐ Food contact surfaces that are easy to clean, non-porous, smooth (free from cracks, crevices, pitting or flaking) (e.g., stainless steel, hard plastic, corrosion-free), gauges on equipment are shatter proof or protected from breakage ☐ Sap and syrup storage tanks, transfer hoses and containers are food grade, cleanable and in good condition ☐ No temporary repairs (e.g., string, cardboard, wire, tape), missing nuts, screws, bolts, cracks in surfaces ☐ Maintenance schedule ☐ Maintenance program and equipment list ☐ Equipment inspections ☐ Preventative Maintenance & Calibration Record, service reports from outside contractors, if applicable ☐ Calibration Program (can be combined with the Preventative Maintenance Program above): ☐ List of devices to be calibrated (may include but not limited to scales, thermometers, hydrometers (accuracy check), refractometers.) ☐ Calibration schedule ☐ Calibration procedures, calibration record (see above) ☐ Employee training
+- Maintenance and Preventive Maintenance Program (details the following): - ☐ Equipment design and construction is maintained and in good condition, allowing for easy cleaning (i.e., no dead zones (hidden/hard to clean areas), open ends, away from walls, easy access) - ☐ Food contact surfaces that are easy to clean, non-porous, smooth (free from cracks, crevices, pitting or flaking) (i.e., stainless steel, hard plastic, corrosion-free), lights and gauges on equipment are shatter proof or protected from breakage - ☐ No temporary repairs (i.e., string, cardboard, wire, tape), missing nuts, screws, bolts, or cracks in surfaces. - ☐ Knives are single-blade (not the breakaway kind), intact/no chips or missing pieces and rust-free. - ☐ Maintenance schedule - ☐ Maintenance program and equipment list - ☐ Equipment inspections - Maintenance & Calibration Record, service reports from outside contractors, if applicable - Calibration Program (may be combined with the Maintenance and Preventive Maintenance Program above): - ☐ List of devices to be calibrated (may include but not limited to scales, thermometers, pH meters) - ☐ Calibration schedule - ☐ Calibration procedures, Calibration Record (see above) - ☐ Employee training